 In 1949, money was raised for a 16,000-bushel metal-clad grain elevator with a scale, warehouse, hammermill, and feed mixer located north of Effingham on the Illinois Central (now Canadian National) Railroad.
 After a hard struggle and a lot of effort by the board of directors and a handful of staunch supporters, the dream became a reality.
 This facility became the core of the present-day Effingham location.

 A series of expansions to the Effingham location began in the 1950s.
 In 1953, the Articles and By-Laws were changed to shorten the official name to “Effingham Equity”.
 In 1963, the Equity began a different kind of expansion with the purchase of a grain elevator at Stewardson.
 Various other facilities were acquired over the years.
-Today, there are 17 locations covering an area of south-central Illinois that encompasses 20,000 square miles.
+Today, there are 17 locations in Illinois and one location in Indiana. that encompasses 20,000 square miles.

 Focus on Agriculture